vishan01/Imagetory/README.md

 streamlit run app.py
 ```

-This will launch the ReImage application in your default web browser.
+This will launch the Imagetory application in your default web browser.
 You can then interact with the application and start generating text using the specified Hugging Face Transformers model.

 ## Contributing

-We welcome contributions to the ReImage project.
+We welcome contributions to the Imagetory project.
 If you want to contribute to this project, please follow these steps:

 1. Fork the repository on GitHub.
 2. Clone your fork to your local machine.